Long-time behavior of a nonlocal and non-monotone SPDE-ODE system arising in electrophysiology

-Let $(\Omega, \F, \F_t, \PP)$ be a complete filtered probability space, $E$ is a given Hilbert space, and $\{W_t\}_{t\ge 0}$ be a standard $E$-valued $Q$-Wiener process, where $Q\in L(E)$ is nonnegative, symmetric, with finite trace.
+Let $(\Omega, \F, \F_t, \PP)$ be a complete filtered probability space, $E$ is a given Hilbert space, and $(W_t)_{t\ge 0}$ be a standard $E$-valued $Q$-Wiener process with respect to $(\F_t)_{t\ge 0}$, where $Q\in L(E)$ is nonnegative, symmetric, with finite trace.
 Any such process has for each $t\in [0,T]$ the following Karhunen–Loève representation (Proposition 2.1.10, \cite{liu2010spde}):

 where $\beta_k$ are independent real-valued Brownian motions; $(\gamma_k, e_k)$ are eigenpairs of $Q$ forming an orthonormal basis in $E$ and an orthogonal basis in $E_0:=Q^{1/2}(E)$.
 The series \eqref{Karhunen-Loeve_kavian} converges in $L^2(\Omega; E)$ uniformly in $t\in[0,T]$, because $Q$ is of a trace class, and thus $\sum_k \gamma_k <\infty$.